-Motivated by [30], we propose an approximate approach to search dense sub-hypergraph for efficient optimization of (11), the basic idea is to perform a more efficient search on a graph approximation to the hypergraph.
+Motivated by Liu and Yan (2012), we propose an approximate approach to search dense sub-hypergraph for efficient optimization of Eq.
+(11), the basic idea is to perform a more efficient search on a graph approximation to the hyper-graph.
 This method thus strikes a balance between the expressiveness of the hyper-graph representation and computational efficiency of the graph approximation.

-To be specific, we construct a Space-Time-View graph (STV graph) to approximate the STV hyper-graph.
+To be specific, we construct a STV graph to approximate the STV hyper-graph.
 Then, we search for dense subgraphs on STV graph, from which dense sub-hypergraphs of STV hyper-graph can be recovered.
-Unlike in previous works [28, 13], we construct STV graph from STV hyper-graph to explicitly capture higher-order temporal correlations while maintaining efficacy.
-We essentially combine the advantages of using a hyper-graph to capture higher-order correlations and the computational efficiency of a graph.
-We analyze the effectiveness of our approach in \S 4.
+Unlike in previous works (Leal-Taixé et al. 2012; Hofmann et al. 2013), we construct STV graph from STV hyper-graph to explicitly capture higher-order temporal correlations while maintaining efficacy.
+We essentially combine the advantages of using a hyper-graph to capture higher-order correlations and the